biocypher/biocypher/_sources/index.rst.txt

 process of creating a biomedical knowledge graph easier than ever, but still flexible and transparent.
-BioCypher is built around the concept of a "trifold modularity": modularity of data sources, modularity of structure-giving ontology, and modularity of output formats (see the Figure below).
+BioCypher is built around the concept of a "trifold modularity": modularity of data sources, modularity of structure-giving ontology, and modularity of output formats (see the graphical abstract below).
 This design allows for a high degree of flexibility and reusability, rationalising efforts by leveraging the biomedical community.

 .. grid:: 4
    :gutter: 2 2 3 4